What does a suspended credit card mean?

 In some cases, credit card suspension could lead to the account being closed.
 That may affect multiple credit-scoring factors, including credit age, credit mix and credit utilization ratio.

 Payment history is another credit-scoring factor.
-So if your account was suspended because of late payments, that could also affect your credit scores.
-Plus, those late credit card payments can stay on your credit reports for up to seven years from when they were reported.
+Late credit card payments can stay on your credit reports for up to seven years from when they were reported.
 And if you don’t catch up on payments, your account may become delinquent, which can also hurt your scores.

 How can you avoid credit card suspension?

-To help avoid the unpleasant surprise of a suspended credit card, here are some steps you can take:
+To help avoid a suspended credit card, here are some steps you can take:

-- Make your payments on time.
+Make your payments on time.
 Late or missed payments can cause your card to be suspended.
-And missing payments for an extended period of time could lead to a permanent suspension of your account.
+And missing payments for an extended period could lead to a permanent suspension of your account.

 - Notify your lender if you’re planning to travel abroad or make an unusually large purchase.
 Capital One and some other issuers don’t require it.
-But it’s worth checking your issuer’s policies because it could help to make sure there are no blocks on your account that might cause trouble.
+But it’s worth checking your issuer’s policies because it could help make sure there are no blocks on your account.

 Suspended credit card FAQ